cssmatic/cssmatic/README.md

 1. How do I install pybabel?

-Run `pip install -r requirements`.
+Run `pip install -r requirements.txt`.

 2. How do I install pip?